Differential Machine Learning for 0DTE Options with Stochastic Volatility and Jumps: Numerical experiments

 We fix the liability option as a one-day ATM call with $K_{\mathrm{main}}=1.00$ and $T=1/252$.
 We then run four separate hedging experiments, each using the stock plus one additional same-maturity call with hedge strike $K_{\mathrm{H}}\in\{0.99,1.00,1.01,1.02\}$.
 Figure~\ref{fig:hedge-dg} pools the resulting P\&L observations across these four $K_{\mathrm{H}}$ choices.

-Figure~\ref{fig:hedge-dg} summarizes the comparison: the left column shows the central-region P\&L density for ratio-type $\Delta+\Gamma$, LS, and PL-LS, plotted separately for (top) true Greeks and (bottom) DML Greeks.
-The two central-density panels are visually similar at this scale, consistent with the close agreement between DML Greeks and benchmark Greeks.
-In addition, our DML pricer outputs $(u,\Delta,\Gamma)$ in a single forward pass, so these risk measures can be computed without re-pricing loops or finite differences.
+Figure~\ref{fig:hedge-dg} summarizes the comparison: the left column shows the central-region P\&L density for the ratio-type $\Delta+\Gamma$, LS, and PL-LS hedges, plotted separately for (top) true Greeks and (bottom) DML Greeks.
+The two central-density panels are visually similar at this scale, consistent with the close agreement between the DML and benchmark Greeks.
+In addition, our DML pricer outputs $(u,\Delta,\Gamma)$ in a single forward pass, so these quantities can be computed without re-pricing loops or finite differences.

 The right panel shows the tail of the ratio-type $\Delta+\Gamma$ hedge via the CCDF of $|\mathrm{P\&L}|$.
 LS and PL-LS are omitted on the right because their tails collapse near zero at this scale.